 You learn from world-class scientists and build networks in an international environment.
 Around 24% of the research and teaching staff and a fifth of the doctoral trainees and postdoctoral researchers come from outside Finland.
 Out of 31 200 students, 6% are international.
 In addition, the University of Helsinki receives more than 1 000 incoming exchange students from over 60 countries each year.

 University of Helsinki offers 35 International Master’s Programmes with teaching in English.
 The scope of the programmes is 120 ECTS credits, completed over two years of full-time study.
 Our multidisciplinary approach enables you to tailor your degree based on your own interests and strengths.
-You often get to be part of top-notch research already occurring during your studies, and the Master’s Programmes also provide a solid foundation for doctoral studies.
+You often get to be involved in research already during your studies, and the Master’s Programmes also provide a solid foundation for doctoral studies.

 Doctoral education at the University of Helsinki is carried out at four doctoral schools in 32 doctoral programmes.